CarbonNikm/Brute_Forcer_for_Word_Cookies_iOS/README.md

 # Brute_Forcer_for_Word_Cookies_iOS

+LuaPermutations.java -- The starting point of execution PixelPoints.java -- A class that stores x and y coordinates of my iPhones custom resolution
+---
 My earliest non-class related project.

 For some context, this is not intended for public use, and should not be considered a complete package.
 It is hardcoded to brute force Word Cookies for iOS, finding every possible letter combination, as well as inputting it.
 This is the final version before I stopped playing Word Cookies, and only works on my iPhone's custom resolution, and on 6-letter puzzles.
 The logic is coded in Java, and outputs unrolled Lua code when ran.
 The output was copied onto my iPhone as a .lua script to be ran on AutoTouch, a tweak for jailbroken iPhones.
 An example of the output can be seen below.